CURRENTF/UGen-Pro/README.md

   * **API Service**: You can run `evaluation/api_server.py` independently to deploy a persistent, OpenAI-compatible API endpoint for easy integration with other applications.
   * **Script-based Inference**: The file `evaluation/uni_infer.py` contains the core text and image generation logic (the `any_modal_chat_api` function) and can be used as a reference for writing custom inference scripts.

-## 🛠️ Tools & Analysis

-The project includes several useful tools for analysis:

-  * `tools/analyze_model_grad.py`: Calculates and visualizes the cosine similarity of gradients between different modalities (text-only vs. multi-modal) during training to analyze the **gradient conflict** problem.
-  * `draw_pics/grad_conflict.py`: Plots the results from the gradient analysis script.
-  * `tools/cal_entropy.py`: Computes the N-gram conditional entropy for different data sources (e.g., English Wikipedia, Chinese Wikipedia, image tokens) to measure data complexity and predictability.
-  * `tools/data_translator.py`: A utility to batch-translate datasets using an API.

 ## 📄 License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.